AlternativePY/Trendy/README.md

 Paste the CSV format data you obtained from the Semrush platform into the semrush.csv file.

 Run the Program
+Execute the following command to run the program:

 python trendy.py